-HSEMD has communicated the need for support with the Federal Emergency Management Agency (FEMA), the National Institute of Standards and Technology (NIST), and the United States Army Corps of Engineers (USACE).
-However, FEMA and the USACE have conveyed that, absent the issuance of a Presidential Declaration, they are unable to render assistance to support the State of Iowa's ongoing response and recovery efforts, and NIST does not believe this collapse will meet their requirements for engagement.
+The Federal Emergency Management Agency (FEMA) and the United States Army Corps of Engineers (USACE) have conveyed that, absent the issuance of a Presidential Declaration, they are unable to render assistance to support the State of Iowa's ongoing response and recovery efforts.
+In addition, the National Institute of Standards and Technology (NIST) conveyed that it does not believe this collapse will meet their requirements for engagement.
+Therefore, on June 6, 2023, I requested an Emergency Declaration in an effort to obtain assistance from these agencies.
+To date, I have not received a formal determination as to the status of that request.

-The City of Davenport has exercised its dangerous buildings ordinance/condemnation procedures to take possession of the structure with the intention of demolition to avert the immediate threat to life and property, as the structure is in imminent danger of partial or total collapse.
-To compound the situation, due to the age of the structure, the presence of asbestos-containing material is likely.
 The emergency measures required as a result of the severity and destructiveness of this major structural building collapse are beyond the capability of the State of Iowa and affected local governments to perform, or to contract for, thus requiring federal assistance.
-As such, I am specifically requesting approval of debris removal (Category A) and emergency protective measures (Category B) under the Public Assistance Program and direct federal assistance for Scott County.
-I believe the costs associated with these categories will be similar to, if not exceed, those incurred on a per capita basis for other similar emergency declarations.
+As the need remains, I am now requesting approval of a Major Disaster Declaration to authorize debris removal (Category A) and emergency protective measures (Category B) under the Public Assistance Program, and direct federal assistance for Scott County.
+I believe the costs associated with these categories will be similar to, if not exceed, those incurred on a per capita basis for other similar declarations.

-The above mentioned emergency protective measures are estimated at a cost of \$5-6 million.
-This results in a per capita impact to the State of Iowa of \$1.57-\$1.88, near exceeding or exceeding the statewide per capita impact indicator of \$1.77.
+The above-mentioned emergency protective measures are estimated at a cost of \$5-6 million.
+This results in a per capita impact to the State of Iowa of \$1.57-\$1.88, nearly exceeding or exceeding the statewide per capita impact indicator of \$1.77.
 This also results in a per capita impact to Scott County of \$28.63-\$34.35, significantly exceeding the countywide per capita impact indicator of \$4.44.
 This information is provided to demonstrate the severity of damage and loss to the public.